Master of Public Health

 Total units required for MPH: 42

 The MPH program has a practice-oriented approach, emphasizing community-based training in coursework.
 The program's mission is to prepare public health leaders and practitioners to promote, protect, and advocate for the health and well-being of diverse communities at the local, state and global levels.
-This mission is achieved through the following coordinated efforts: by offering core public health content through applied experiences which develop passionate, informed, and practice-based public health professionals; by fostering faculty and student engagement in scholarly activities that contribute to the theory and practice of public health using evidence-based applications; and by establishing connections between faculty, students and community partners to address public health problems among diverse populations.
+This mission is achieved through the following coordinated efforts: offering core public health content through applied experiences which develop passionate, informed, and practice-based public health professionals; fostering faculty and student engagement in scholarly activities that contribute to the theory and practice of public health using evidence-based applications; and establishing connections between faculty, students and community partners to address public health problems among diverse populations.

 To be considered for admission to the Master of Public Health program, applicants must meet the minimum qualifications: